AndrewPaulLund/cs205project/README.md

 #### Load Balancing Simulator
 In order to process the heterogeneous data we developed a load balancing simulator.
-The simulator (```simulateLoadBalance.py```), batch script, sample input and output timing files are found in the ```load_balance_simulator``` directory.
+The simulator (```simulateLoadBalance.py```), batch script, sample input, and output timing files are found in the ```load_balance_simulator``` directory.

-The work balancer simulator was written in Python with a 'Manager' and 'Worker' object classes.
-The 'Manager' class controls the overall simulation, keep tracks of the number of tasks that needs to be done, the global simulation time, the number of workers available and performs the allocation of the tasks towards each worker.
-The 'Worker' class simulates each parallel process and is given a task with a defined amount of work to done which can be performed in a preset duration of time.
+The load balancing simulator was written in Python with a 'Manager' and 'Worker' object classes.
+The 'Manager' class controls the overall simulation, keep tracks of the number of tasks that needs to be done, the global simulation time, the number of workers available, and performs the allocation of the tasks towards each worker.
+The 'Worker' class simulates each parallel process and is given a task with a defined amount of work to do which can be performed in a preset duration of time.

-With this simulator we have written, we can then simulate the parallelization process in which each task is passed on to each parallel process.
-Given the runtimes of each task which we had collected from our previous parallel runs and tests, we can then use these to simulate the whole parallelization process and determine (1) the overall runtime and (2) the idle CPU time of each worker process and (3) the overall amount of wasted computational power, when different number of CPU cores and load balancing strategies are utilized.
+Using the simulator we can simulate the parallelization process in which each task is passed on to each parallel process.
+Given the runtimes of each task which we had already collected from our previous parallel runs and tests, we used these to simulate the whole parallelization process and determined (1) the overall runtime and (2) the idle CPU time of each worker process and (3) the overall amount of wasted computational power, when different number of CPU cores and load balancing strategies are utilized.

-We can then apply different load balancing strategies to assess how these different benchmarks of the changes with different load balancing strategies.
-Specifically, we simulated four different load balancing techniques to parallelize the data across a range of cores.
+We can then apply different load balancing strategies to assess how these different benchmarks change with different load balancing strategies.
+Specifically, we simulated four different load balancing techniques to parallelize the data across a range of cores:

 1. Ascending data size processing
 2. Original data order processing
 3. Random order processing
 4. Descending data size processing

 Briefly, in the 'ascending data size processing' load balancing strategy, the smallest tasks that required the shortest processing time were processed first and the largest tasks that required the longest processing time were processed last.
-In the 'descending data size processing' strategy, the biggest sized data was processed first and the smallest sized data was processed last during the parallization.
+In the 'descending data size processing' strategy, the biggest sized data was processed first and the smallest sized data was processed last during the parallelization.
 The 'Original data order processing' load balancing strategy processes the data in their original order, regardless of the size and time needed to process these data chunks.
 The 'Random order processing' strategy randomizes the processing of these data chunks.
-Specically, three randomizations were performed and the average of each benchmark across the three randomizations computed.
+Specifically, three randomizations were performed and the average of each benchmark across the three randomizations computed.

 Results for these four sorting techniques are discussed in the "Results" section below.